Overview of Moomoo, Citi Self Invest, and Wealthfront

 Bonus Services

-Dividend reinvestment program: For self-directed accounts, only Citi Self Invest has dividend reinvesting.
+Dividend reinvestment program: Citi Self Invest offers this for self-directed accounts.

 IPO availability: Moomoo clients can buy shares of upcoming stock launches before they hit the secondary market.

-Fully-paid securities lending program: Not available at any one of the investment firms in this survey.
+Fully-paid securities lending program: Not available at any of these firms.

-Periodic mutual fund investing: Citi Self Invest has it.
+Periodic mutual fund investing: Available at Citi Self Invest.

 Winner: Small advantage to Citi Self Invest